alphagov/gds-api-adapters/README.md

     }

-By default we log to a NullLogger since we don't want to pollute your test results or logs To log output you'll want to set `GdsApi::Base.logger` to something that actually logs:
+By default we log to a NullLogger since we don't want to pollute your test results or logs.
+To log output you'll want to set `GdsApi::Base.logger` to something that actually logs:

     GdsApi::Base.logger = Logger.new("/path/to/file.log")

 ## Test Helpers

 There are also test helpers for stubbing various requests in other apps.
 Example usage of the panopticon helper:

 In test_helper.rb: